-Key stage 3 students will follow a programme of study that includes some ‘tried and tested’ units as well as new innovative units.
-The aim of the programme is to give students the necessary skills to follow the subject at GCSE.
+The curriculum at Aylsham High School covers the core elements of the geography national curriculum throughout KS3.
+The aim of the curriculum is to give students the necessary skills to follow the subject at KS4.
 In addition, the programme is designed to promote more independence in learning as students move through key stage 3.
 The department has identified threshold concepts that each student should have knowledge and understanding of by the end of each year in KS3.
 These are shown in the following document:

-Year 7: Students study three specific ecosystems, with a focus on hot and cold environments and the tropical rainforest.
-A trip to Kew Gardens is offered to complement this unit.
+Students study three specific ecosystems, a hot and a cold environment and the tropical rainforest.
+A trip to Kew Gardens is offered to complement this unit in the Autumn term.
 Weather is the next unit, featuring fieldwork in the school grounds and the summer term of year 7 focuses on the topical issue of climate change.
 In addition, there is a strong focus on map skills.
 The overview document below identifies how the topics taught in year 7 link to geographical concepts and places.
 In addition, it shows how each topic builds on prior geographical learning and what future learning it will lead to:

-Year 8 geography begins with a study of international development, which incorporates a range of development issues including migration, globalization, rights to natural resources and economic activity in China.
+Students begin by studying international development, which incorporates a range of development issues including migration, globalization, rights to natural resources and economic activity in China.
 A study of urban environments comes next, particularly focusing on population and settlement in India.
-A decision making trip to Gressenhall Rural Life Museum is run in the spring term, inviting students to consider arguments for and against a proposed housing development.
+A decision-making trip to Gressenhall Rural Life Museum is run in the summer term, inviting students to consider arguments for and against a proposed housing development.
 Physical geography forms the remainder of year 8, with studies into earthquakes, volcanoes, and coasts.
 The overview document below identifies how the topics taught in year 8 link to geographical concepts and places.
 In addition, it shows how each topic builds on prior geographical learning and what future learning it will lead to:

 The AQA GCSE in geography comprises of four units: